csalah/bounded-waiting-synchronization/README.md

 # 🔄 Bounded Waiting Synchronization

 Goals is to simulate concurrency involving **bounded waiting** and **thread synchronization**.
-It models a system where students seek help from a teaching assistant (TA) with a limited number of waiting spots (chairs) using threads, semaphores and mutexes in C.
+It models a system where students seek help from a teaching assistant (TA) with a limited number of waiting spots (chairs) using threads, semaphores and mutexes in C

 ---